wp-plugins/backwpup/readme.txt

 == Frequently Asked Questions ==
 = Requires =
 * PHP 5.2.0
-* WordPress 2.8 better 3.1
+* WordPress 2.8, works best with 3.1
-* curl (for Amazon S3, MS Azur, RackSpace,Dropbox Support)
+* curl (for Amazon S3, MS Azur, RackSpace, Dropbox Support)
 * gzip (for PCLZIP and gzip archives)
 * bzip2 (for bzip2 archives)

-= Where is the Database dump File = in the root folder of the Archive. <i>DBName</i>.sql
+= Where is the Database dump File? = in the root folder of the archive. <i>DBName</i>.sql

-= Where is the WordPress Export File = in the root folder of the Archive. <i>blogname</i>.wordpress.<i>jjjj-mm-dd</i>.xml
+= Where is the WordPress Export File? = in the root folder of the archive. <i>blogname</i>.wordpress.<i>jjjj-mm-dd</i>.xml

 = Zip File Support =
-Plugin use PCLZIP lib if PHP not uses zip extension
+Plugin uses zip extension if PHP, if not, uses PCLZIP lib extension

 = Maintenance Mode =
 Supported Plugins